Open-Catalyst-Project/om-data/metal-organics/README.md

 # Running Architector scripts for metal-organics generation

 We use the Architector package to generate structurally diverse metal-organic coordination complexes and organometallics.
 The process of generating these complexes is split up in to three phases: generation of Architector inputs, generation of complexes by Architector, and, finally, conversion of the Architector output to an xyz file.
 The metals, along with their coordination numbers, and oxidation states are taken from Architector.
 The ligands were selected by the script "Sampling\_ligands\_downselect\_step1".
-The pickled DataFrames of these two databases are
+The pickled DataFrames of these two databases are at `https://github.com/lanl/coordcomplexsampling/tree/main/ligands_metal_curate` and included here.

 ## Generating Architector Inputs